Tea is grown in many regions across the world and enjoyed universally with over 10,000 different variations.

 Growing Tea Plants

-Being a perennial plant, tea leaves can be harvested all year round in some regions.
+Tea leaves are harvested all year round in some regions.
 In others, the tea plants enter a period of dormancy caused by lack of sunlight.
-This dormant period is actually highly favourable for the production of good quality tea as the plant awakens in spring, ready for the first harvest of the year with more concentrated aromatic ingredients.
+This dormant period is actually highly favourable for the production of good quality tea.
+Because the plant awakens in spring, ready for the first harvest of the year with more concentrated aromatic ingredients.

 Harvesting the Tea Leaves